-The ankle-brachial index test compares the blood pressure measured at your ankle with the blood pressure measured at your arm.
-A low ankle-brachial index number can indicate narrowing or blockage of the arteries in your legs.
+The ankle-brachial index test compares the blood pressure measured at the ankle with the blood pressure measured at the arm.
+A low ankle-brachial index number can indicate narrowing or blockage of the arteries in the legs.

-To find out your ankle-brachial index, a technician measures the blood pressure in your ankle and your arm.
-The ankle-brachial index can help your doctor check for peripheral artery disease (PAD).
+To determine the ankle-brachial index, a care provider measures the blood pressure in an ankle and an arm.
+The ankle-brachial index can help check for peripheral artery disease (PAD).

 Why it's done